stepanblyschak/SONiC/doc/mlnx_only_doc/hw-mgmt-sxcore-new-sync.md

 sx_core_init_one_pci is called when ASIC reset is done.<br>
 hw-mgmt package relies on those events to call chipup/chipdown internally without OS interaction.

+# Hardware management suite and MGPIR register

+Regardless of the state of PMLP register, mlxsw_minimal driver now uses MGPIR register which has static information about the number of modules.
+No synchronizations based on PortInitDone is required here.

 ## New flows

 ### Cold Boot